2014 Scottish independence referendum: Opinion polling

 Professor John Curtice stated in January 2012 that polling showed support for independence at 32%–38% of the Scottish population, which represented a slight decline from 2007, when the SNP had first formed the Scottish government.
 By 2012, there had been no poll evidence of majority support for independence, although the share "vehemently opposed to independence" had declined.
 According to Curtice, the polls were stable during most of 2013, with "no" leading by an average of 17% with a year to go.
 Polling expert Nate Silver said in 2013 that the yes campaign had "virtually no chance" of winning the referendum.
 After the referendum, Silver said that although his prediction had been proven "right" he had done little research beforehand.

 The gap narrowed after the release of the Scottish government white paper on independence: an average of five polls in December 2013 and January 2014 gave 39% yes and 61% no, once 'don't knows' had been excluded.
 The polls tightened further after the Chancellor of the Exchequer, George Osborne, stated in February that the UK government was opposed to a currency union; the average yes support increased to 43%, once 'don't knows' had been excluded.
 There was little movement in the following months, with the average continuing to show 43% yes and 57% no (excluding don't knows) in July 2014 and August 2014.

 In early September, polls indicated that the vote would be closer than had been indicated earlier.
 On 6 September a YouGov poll gave those in favour 47% versus 45% for those against; excluding those undecided, the figures were 51% and 49%, respectively.
 The final polls, taken in the last few days of the campaign, indicated a lead for No of between 4% and 6%.
 No exit poll was conducted.
 Soon after polling stations had closed, YouGov released a final poll that had been taken during the day of voting, indicating 46% Yes, 54% No.

 Writing after the referendum, Nate Silver pointed out that the final margin of victory for No was greater than that indicated by the opinion polls.
 He suggested that this could have been due to less enthusiastic voters being more pro-Union, which may not have been reflected in the polls.
 Stephen Fisher, a sociology professor at Oxford University, noted in a study of other constitutional referendums that pollsters had tended to overestimate the "Yes" option.

+In March 2015, a poll carried out by YouGov found a majority of support for independence among people born in Scotland.